NOAA-GSL/ufs-srweather-app/README.md

 make install
 ```

 NOTE: If you used a GSI installed via the App, then "/path/to/gsi" is the path of your ufs-srweather-app directory that contains its `bin/`, `lib/`, and `include/` directories.
-Otherwise, it is the path where you cloned your stand-alone GSI.
+Otherwise, it is the path where you installed your stand-alone GSI.

 ### Configuring